-Over the course of 40+ years in business, Progressive Crane and FHS, Inc. have designed and built overhead crane systems in every type of configuration imaginable.
+At Mazzella, we design and build overhead crane systems in every type of configuration imaginable.
 With so many different options available, careful consideration needs to be given to selecting a top running or under running crane configuration.

 The following factors can help you determine whether a top running or under running system will be best for your facility and business needs:

 - Can the existing support structure be utilized or will a new support structure need to be built?